00:00

 (Let (him/it) eat (him/it).)

-• If my interpretation is correct, this is the first instance where a translation unique to Spanish appears.
+• If our interpretation is correct, this is the first instance where a translation unique to Spanish appears.
 At first, I thought it was just the unique way the name "Denji" was pronounced in Spanish (as Latin script pronunciation in Spanish is quite different from what English or Japanese speakers might expect).
 However, I now believe the speaker is saying "Dejen," which corresponds to "let" or "allow."
 When translated into English, this would become "Let it eat him, (everyone)" which shows that the content of the statement is quite different from both the English and Japanese versions.
 Yet, interestingly, this translation still works perfectly within the story.

 • I suspect that the Spanish translator suddenly changed their stance to better sync the dialogue with Kobeni's mouth movements.
 This anime, unusually for Japanese productions, has lip-syncing that matches the audio (whereas, in American cartoons, syncing audio with mouth movements is standard, and there's a long history of effort behind that).
 I believe the translator was likely motivated by a desire to match the mouth movements.